Sections

 Format Page Numbers

-Same As Previous Same As Previous Button (active)
+Same As Previous / Link to Previous Same As Previous Button (active)

 Tip Tip It is usually better to start at the top of your document when working with Headers and Footers.

-Warning Warning Word's default is to always make the Header and Footer of a new section the Same as the Previous section.
-Turn off Same as Previous first, or else your changes will affect the previous section.
+Warning Warning Word's default is to always make the Header and Footer of a new Section the Same as the Previous Section.
+Turn off Link to Previous first, or else your changes can affect other Sections.

-I have gone so far as to remove the Page Numbers... command from my Insert Menu!
+I have gone so far as to remove the Page Numbers... command from my Insert Menu in Word 97-2003!
+An alternative simple way to insert a page number is Alt+Shift+P which will insert a page number field without a frame.

 For more information on numbering appendixes, see http://www.ShaunaKelly.com/word/numbering/NumberingAppendixes.html.